stephenjason89/bun-pulse/README.md

 ## Features

 - 🟢 **Pusher Protocol Compatibility**: Drop-in replacement for Pusher.
-Point your apps to **BunPulse**, and everything will continue working as before.
+Point your apps to BunPulse, and everything will continue working as before, including support for presence channels to track online users and their statuses.
 - ⚡  **Built on Bun**: Leverages Bun's high performance for WebSocket connections.
 - 🔄 **Real-time Communication**: Seamless real-time messaging and notifications.
 - 🔒 **Secure Connections**: HMAC-based authentication for secure WebSocket connections.
 - 🛠️ **Minimal Setup**: Get started with just a few lines of code.
+- 📝 **Enhanced Logging**: Detailed logging of connection events and broadcasting metrics for better analytics.
+- 🔗 **Webhook Support**: Notifies when channels are vacated or occupied, enhancing real-time communication monitoring.

 ## Table of Contents